The breadth of Lie poset algebras: Introduction

-The paper is organized as follows.
-After establishing some preliminaries in Section 2, our main results are detailed in Section 3.
+The organization of the paper is as follows.
+After covering some preliminaries in Section~\ref{sec:prelim}, our main results are detailed in Section~\ref{sec:results}.
 Theorem~\ref{thm:first} establishes that the breadth of $\mathfrak{g}(\mathcal{P})$ and $\mathfrak{g}_{A}(\mathcal{P})$ is given by the number of relations in $\mathcal{P}$.
 In Theorem~\ref{thm:breadthncov}, we consider three families of nilpotent Lie poset algebras (corresponding to chains, trees, and grids) to find that the breadth of a member algebra is simply the number of non-covering relations in the algebra's defining poset.
-In Theorems 3--6, we examine a three-parameter family of nilpotent Lie poset algebras, $\mathfrak{g}^{\prec}(\mathcal{P}(r_0,r_1,r_2))$, whose underlying posets have Hasse diagrams (see Section~\ref{sec:prelim}) which can be described as ``expanded double-fan'' graphs.
-See Figure~\ref{fig:Pnrm}.
+In Theorems 3--6, we examine a three-parameter family of nilpotent Lie poset algebras, $\mathfrak{g}^{\prec}(\mathcal{P}(r_0,r_1,r_2))$, whose underlying posets have Hasse diagrams (see Section~\ref{sec:prelim}) which can be described as ``expanded double-fan'' graphs (see Figure~\ref{fig:Pnrm}).
 In contrast to previous examples, we show that the breadth of such a nilpotent Lie poset algebra is generally not a function of the number and type of poset relations, but rather is an elementary function of its parameters.
-Consequently, we can generate algebras of arbitrarily high dimension with any desired positive breadth.
+Motivated by this discovery, we end Section~\ref{sec:results} with a combinatorial obstruction to $\mathfrak{g}^{\prec}(\mathcal{P})$ having breadth equal to the number of non-covering relations in $\mathcal{P}$ (see Theorem~\ref{thm:subpo}).
+Finally, in the epilogue, we discuss directions for further research along with some consequences of the aforementioned obstruction result.